GDQuest/website/content/tutorial/getting-started/learn-to/code/index.md

 +++
+title = "Learn to Code"
 author = "nathan"
 date = 2018-04-12T09:04:58+09:00
 description = "You want to create your own games but have no programming experience?
 This guide is for you!
-This series will help you to get started with game code and design." title = "How to Learn to Code Games" aliases = [ "/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/",] [[resources]] name = "banner" src = "img/banner.png"
+This series will help you to get started with game code and design." aliases = [ "/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/", "/tutorial/getting-started/learn-to-code/",]

-[banner]
+[[resources]]
+name = "banner"
 src = "img/banner.png"
 +++

 You want to get started with game creation and programming but don't know where to start?
 That's what this series is all about!